Well-posedness of a nonlinear shallow water model for an oscillating water column with time-dependent air pressure: 1d Kreiss-symmetrizable hyperbolic IBVPs

 \paragraph{\textbf{Compatibility conditions}} We write here the nonlinear version of the compatibility conditions already defined in Subsection \ref{subsection_linearsystem} for the linear problem.
-In order to guarantee the continuity of the solutions, on the edge $(t,x)=(0,0)$ the initial data $u_0$ and $G_0$ must satisfy Analogously, defining $u_1=(\partial_t u)_{|_{t=0}}$ and $G_1=(\partial_t G)_{|_{t=0}}$, $C^1$-solutions must satisfy \eqref{compatibility-0} together with where $D_V$ is the Jacobian matrix of $V$.
-We remark that $G_1$ can be written as well in terms of $u_0$ using the ODE \eqref{generalsemilinearODE4x4}, namely Hence, we can write \eqref{k1} under the form
+In order to guarantee the continuity of the solutions, on the edges $(t,x)=(0,r)$ and $(t,x)=(0,l)$ the initial data $u_0$, $G_0$ and the boundary data $g$ must satisfy